East Seventh St. & Arcade St. — St. Paul and Maplewood

 These comments and community engagement activities have been compiled into a public report.
 For a copy of the full report, please contact us.
 A short overview of the feedback we heard during the virtual open houses and other community engagement activities can be viewed in the Hwy 5/East 7th St. and Hwy 61/Arcade St. Summary Report (PDF).

-• Meetings and events
+Meetings and events

-Share on Facebook Share on Twitter Share on Linkedin Email this link
+Share Meetings and events on Facebook Share Meetings and events on Twitter Share Meetings and events on Linkedin Email Meetings and events linkUpcoming

 Thank you for participating in our community conversations for this project.
 Stay tuned for more details about what we heard from the community during public meetings this summer.
 Information about upcoming meetings and events will be posted as details become available.
 Sign up to receive email updates to be the first to know when we’re looking for community feedback..